OffCourse/offcourse-documentation/source/content/frontpage/01-header.html.md

 date: 31-12-2015
 anchor: Home
 ---
-## Compose your learning

-It's hard to structure and organize your own learning, especially when you're new to a topic.
-Do you have a hard time finding accurate and reliable sources on a topic you know little about?

-Finding good content is difficult.
-We are building a future of learning that's distributed, free and open source.
-Offcourse_ is an online learning hub for collecting and sharing learning resources.
-It makes it simple and fun to start learning something new from anywhere with an internet connection.
+There is an easy way to organize your own learning.
+One that is simple and fun.
+One that allows you to learn anything from anywhere with an internet connection.

+Get on your learning track with Offcourse_, an online learning hub that gives you the tools to collect and share valuable content in one place.
+It’s free.
+It’s open source.
+It’s easy to use.